 A flotation could also increase the credibility of Uber’s business practices, as PLCs have far more burdensome accountability.
 Arguably, an accountable organisation would have negated tricking other technology companies and driver-driven surge pricing.

-By tweaking Uber's current practices through design thinking, we can perfectly illustrate the benefits design thinking as a method can bring.
-Its strength lies in the fact it’s a strategic approach to the design process that can consider and solve issues for humans at a product, service, social or business level.
+By tweaking Uber's current practices through design thinking principles, we can perfectly illustrate the benefits design thinking as a method can bring.
+Its strength lies in the fact the design thinking process is a strategic approach to design that can consider and solve issues for humans at a product, service, social or business level.
 As IDEO’s Tim Brown said, this is how we can avoid the idea of “designers, who have played no earlier role in the substantive work of innovation, coming along and [putting] a beautiful wrapper around the idea."

-Design thinking aims to place users at the centre of the design from the outset, allowing designers to weigh up the social impact across multiple persona groups and ensure that the technology morphs accordingly.
+Design thinking principles aim to place users at the centre of the design from the outset, allowing designers to weigh up the social impact across multiple persona groups and ensure that the technology morphs accordingly.

 So if the brief is to redesign the chair, a designer using ‘design thinking’ will challenge the notion and strategy of why a chair is needed in the first place.
 Perhaps a stand-up desk is a ‘healthier’ product?
 Design thinking then leads you to ask even harder questions such as “Where is the room that people need to sit in and why do they need to be there in the first place”?